etsa2103/flexbot_capstone/README.md

 ### Mobile Base

 The mobile base is the main working platform of the robot and contains most of the important systems.
 Two drive motors allow the robot to move around, while the onboard electronics control power distribution, computation, and sensing.
-The base contains components such as the Motor Control Boards (MCBs), Power Distribution Board (PDB), sensors, LEDs, WiFi antennas, and the main compute board (APB).
+The base contains components such as the Motor Control Boards (MCBs), Power Distribution Board (PDB), sensors, LEDs, WiFi antennas, and the Application Processor Board (APB).
 These systems work together to help the robot operate autonomously, process sensor data, and communicate with other systems.

 ### Scissor Lift Stage